akutzer/semantic-retrieval/TASKS.md

 Implement efficient inference using re-ranking (requires efficient TF-IDF or BM-25 implementation)\
 :hourglass_flowing_sand: Implement efficient inference using full-retrieval.
 Focus on inference performance ("model performance"/FLOPs, "model performance"/inference time [µs]) \
-:hourglass_flowing_sand: Try torch.compile() to improve runtime performance.
+Try torch.compile() to improve runtime performance. \
+Implement Model/Tokenizer saving and loading.

 ### :bangbang: Second Model: ???
 Search for the code to the paper (e.g. https://paperswithcode.com/) or implement the model yourself using PyTorch (finding parameters would be very helpful for quicker training)